Southern California Orthopedic Institute Resumes Performing Elective Surgeries With Enhanced Patient-Safety Focus

 “We’re so proud of our state and community for working together to combat the spread of COVID-19 and support our local, front-line health care workers,” says Dr. Simic.
 “These efforts have reduced the strain on our health system as much as possible, and we are excited to once again offer our patients safe elective surgical treatment to ease pain and help them regain their function and strength.”

 While Southern California Orthopedic Institute resumes scheduling patients for elective surgery as well as initial and follow-up appointments in their offices, their providers also offer telemedicine visits to provide remote consultation for bone, joint and muscle problems.
-In the event of a fall or other accident, Southern California Orthopedic Institute’s Orthopedic Walk-In Clinic in Porter Ranch also continues to offer immediate care for urgent orthopedic injuries, such as sprains, fractures or dislocations.

 To learn more or to schedule an appointment with one of Southern California Orthopedic Institute’s experts, please call (818) 901-6600.